phenoscape/owlery/Docker/README.md

 This Docker container will automatically run the owlery service, exposed on port 8080 (map to a port suitable for you on the host).

+## Available image tags
+The following tags are currently available from Docker Hub:
+* `latest`: The [latest release].
+Note that because this tag is currently not rebuilt automatically whenever a new release is made, it may in actuality be behind the latest release.
+* `edge`: The `master` branch.
+Note the image available from Docker Hub is the last build from `master` that _succeeded_.
+(You can see the current [build status on Docker Hub] for each tag.)
+* Release tag name: The corresponding release tag.

 ## Runtime customization

 ### application.conf